-Homey blueberry corn muffins that are moist and tender, packed with blueberries, and sweetened with a touch of honey.
+Warm and comforting blueberry corn muffins that are moist and tender, packed with blueberries, and sweetened with a touch of honey.

 When it comes to food, I am easily influenced by what I read.
 Whatever the characters are eating, I want some.
 If they are cooking, I want to make what they're making.

 If it was the dead of winter, I might have been perfectly content with plain old corn bread.
 Since it's August and I am obsessed with fresh fruit, I decided that Blueberry Corn Muffins, warm from the oven and dripping with butter and honey, was exactly the right way to start the morning.

 Any morning.
-Preferably this morning.
+Preferably every morning.

 But, the best thing about them is that the pointy tops make it so easy to lift hot muffins out of the pan immediately after pulling them from the oven.
 My local grocery store doesn't carry them, so I order mine on Amazon.

 If you are using tulip muffin cups, this recipe will yield 12 blueberry corn muffins.
 If you use regular muffin liners, you'll end up with about 18 muffins and should decrease the baking time by 8-10 minutes.

-- 1½ cups unbleached, all-purpose flour
+- 1 ½ cups all-purpose flour

-- 1½ cups whole grain corn flour
+- 1 ½ cups whole grain corn flour

-- 1½ tsp baking powder
+- 1 ½ teaspoon baking powder

-- 1½ tsp baking soda
+- 1 ½ teaspoon baking soda

-- ¾ tsp salt
+- ¾ teaspoon salt

 - 2 large eggs